blacklenin/CaesarCipher/README.md

 Contacts
 -----------

-If you have any questions, you can read me on my post: simple_nik@mail.ru
+If you have any questions, you can write me on my post: simple_nik@mail.ru